fabrezi/spring-bootcamp/README.md

 The purpose of this repository was to train a programmer on Spring framework.
 The pre-requisite of Spring is Java programming language.
 This repository is designed to cover the fundamentals of Java to speed-up the user to learn Spring efficiently.
 Another purpose of the `bootcamp` is to find a methodology to learn a new programming language.
 This will allow user to fathom, understand and start coding in a particular program.
+Overall, the goal of the repository is to give an overview of Java and training exercises to learn Spring framework for web-development.

+## Contents

+- History of Java
+- Java Compiler(Basics)
+- Java Data Types
+-

 ## Concepts